-There was once a quote put on a social media platform that read something like, “It’s because I found Photoshop by mistake that my designing career began and now I am a successful designer for a large corporate firm”.
+There was once a quote on a social media platform that read something like, “It’s because I found Photoshop by mistake that my designing career began, and now I am a successful designer for a large corporate firm.”
 This was a comment made by a famous web designer who has won his company multiple awards and was reflecting on the first time he decided to join the club.

-Just like him, there have been numerous people that have found their “calling” in design, from professional web design to graphic design, and multiple other streams to become highly successful at it, tapping into their creative personalities.
-But not everyone can be an expert in designing their website, and there are numbers of sources online that can help you out.
-So the next time you get your website upgraded, or if you are a budding entrepreneur who is looking to launch their new website, you will have an idea of what’s essential.
+Like him, numerous people have found their “calling” in design, from professional web design to graphic design and multiple other streams, to become highly successful at it, tapping into their creative personalities.
+But not everyone can be an expert in designing their website, and there is many sources online that can help you out.
+So the next time you get your website upgraded, or if you are a budding entrepreneur looking to launch a new website, you will have an idea of what’s essential.

-From a web designer’s point of view, this article will lay out two fundamental things that will make or break a successful website from the look and feel to the functionality.
-Perhaps it will help you create a checklist for your website, and tick the things that are working, and the ones that aren’t, in which case hiring a professional to accomplish this for you is advisable.
+From a web designer’s point of view, this article will lay out two fundamental things that will make or break a successful website, from the look and feel to the functionality.
+Perhaps it will help you create a checklist for your website and tick the things that are working and the ones that aren’t; hiring a professional who has completed a UI UX Design Course to accomplish this for you is advisable.